Polymer/old-docs-site/app/3.0/docs/stackblitz.md

 Here's a [template for Polymer 3.0 to help you get started](https://stackblitz.com/edit/start-polymer3?file=start-polymer3.js).

 Please note that at the time of writing, StackBlitz requires an `index.js` and `index.html` file to be present in the root folder for all JavaScript projects.
-You'll need to import your app shell from `index.js`, like so:
+You'll need to import JavaScript modules, such as elements, from `index.js`, like so:

 index.js {.caption}